-2. What debts are the survivors responsible for?
+3. What debts might the surviving beneficiaries be personally responsible for?

-If the deceased person was married, the answer is much more complicated.
+Assuming no one else agreed to be formally responsible for the debt, and the deceased person was unmarried at the time of death, no one else will be responsible for payment.
+The analysis becomes more complex, however, if the deceased person was married.
 For a separate debt of the deceased spouse, up to one-half of the community property (representing the deceased spouse’s one-half) is available to pay the debt, along with the separate property of the deceased spouse.
 For a community debt, all of the community property, and potentially even the separate property of both spouses, is available to pay the debt.

-4. If the estate is insolvent, can a creditor make a claim against other assets transferred outside probate?
+4. If the probate estate is insolvent, can a determined creditor pursue assets passing outside probate?

-Yes, a determined creditor can request payment from persons who inherited an asset outside the probate process.
+Yes, a determined creditor can request payment from persons who inherited by beneficiary designation and not through the probate estate.
 For example, if Child inherited an account from Dad through a pay-on-death designation at a bank, a creditor of Dad could demand payment from Child.
-In order to do so, the creditor would have to deliver a written demand to the personal representative.
+In order to do so, the creditor would have to deliver a written demand to the personal representative, if any.
 The personal representative may then request Child to give back up to the entire amount received from the bank account to the estate.
 If Child refuses, the personal representative (or the creditor itself) can initiate a court proceeding to obtain a judgment against Child.
 This process is subject to the two year statute of limitations against creditor claims.

 About the Author